 - Pre-calculation screening to determine eligibility: The NICC determines if it can be used for the person needing the catch-up.
 The user is asked 3 screening questions and the date of birth of the person needing catch-up.
-You must answer each question to proceed.
-You can also download the business rules which are used to generate the schedule.
+The user must answer each question to proceed.
+The user can also download the business rules which are used to generate the schedule.

 - Personal details: The NICC collects necessary information about the person needing catch-up, such as name, date of birth, state or territory of residence, and at-risk condition.
-You must answer each question to proceed.
+The user must answer each question to proceed.